MilaNLProc/contextualized-topic-models/README.rst

-An important aspect to take into account is which network you want to use: the one that combines contextualized embeddings and the BoW (CombinedTM) or the one that just uses contextualized embeddings (ZeroShotTM)
+An important aspect to take into account is which network you want to use: the one that combines contextualized embeddings and the BoW (`CombinedTM <https://contextualized-topic-models.readthedocs.io/en/latest/combined.html>`_) or the one that just uses contextualized embeddings (`ZeroShotTM <https://contextualized-topic-models.readthedocs.io/en/latest/zeroshot.html>`_)

-But remember that you can do zero-shot cross-lingual topic modeling only with the :code:`ZeroShotTM` model.
-See cross-lingual-topic-modeling_
+But remember that you can do zero-shot cross-lingual topic modeling only with the `ZeroShotTM <https://contextualized-topic-models.readthedocs.io/en/latest/zeroshot.html>`_ model.

-We also have :code:`Kitty`: a utility you can use to do a simpler human in the loop classification of your documents.
+We also have `Kitty <https://contextualized-topic-models.readthedocs.io/en/latest/kitty.html>`_: a utility you can use to do a simpler human in the loop classification of your documents.
 This can be very useful to do document filtering.
 It also works in cross-lingual setting and thus you might be able to filter documents in a language you don't know!